View Space: Learning Representation across Arbitrary Graphs: Representational Power of GVT

 We first consider the linear case of GVT which uses an affine function as the dimension-collapsing mapping: $\phi(\vv\mid \vg,b) = \vg^\top \vv + b$, with learnable parameters $\vg \in \R^C$ and $b\in \R$.
-The linear mapping simplifies GVT to the following formulation:
+This simplifies GVT to the following formulation:

-The resulting equation shows that the linear GVT combines adjacencies from different view finders using learned weights ${g_c}$ to form a new adjacency, which is then applied to the node-feature matrix.
+The resulting equation shows that the linear GVT combines adjacency matrices from different view finders using learned weights ${g_c}$ to form a new adjacency, which is then applied to the node-feature matrix.
 This formulation generalizes the static aggregation operations used in many \acp{GNN}.